A Unique Perspective: Attending INCOMS as an International Student

 When I signed up for INCOMS 2024, an event hosted by Universitas Islam Indonesia and the Communications Department.
 Its focus was on giving an “Introduction to Communications” and as someone studying the field, I was excited to dive in.
 There was something that made me hesitate whether to participate or not being the only international student there.

 On the first day, we reached the villa.
 Then we started with an alumni talk show, he discussed and shared his experience and advice with the freshmen students.
-The day continued with introductions to important organizations like HIMAKOM and Ikonisia TV, and then it was followed by incredible films made by students that showcased real-life stories.
-The day ended with lively, different, and cultural performances highlighting student talents.
+The day continued with introduction to important organizations like HIMAKOM and Ikonisia TV, and then it was followed by incredible films made by students that showcased real-life stories.
+The day ended with lively, differently, and culturally performances highlighting student talents.

 What stood out for me the most at the INCOMS was the Wonderland Indonesia performance.
 It was such a breathtaking and rich performance.
 The music was a mesmerizing blend of modern and traditional sounds, featuring instruments like dumps, classes, and cups, which add a rhythmic complexity.
 The voices of the performers resonated with the song’s emotions perfectly and carried the energy of the whole performance.
 They wear their traditional clothes, which add a special touch and a beautiful representation of cultural diversity.